 HOMEWORK: Homework will be assigned for each topic covered and will be completed online through MathXL.
 Homework need not be completed in one sitting, but it must be completed before the due date and time.
 Students must click the "Check Answer" and "Save" buttons after each homework question in order for it to be recorded properly.
-Each homework assignment is worth 10 points, and there is a total of 22 homework assignments.
-At the end of the semester, the two lowest homework scores will be dropped; the remaining 20 homework scores make up 16% of the course
+There are 22 homework assignments in total, worth 10 points each.
+At the end of the course, the two lowest homework scores will be dropped; the remaining 20 homework scores make up 15% of the course grade.

-QUIZZES: There will be a quiz given approximately once per week, usually on material covered in two homework sets.
+QUIZZES: There will be a quiz given approximately once per week, usually on material covered in two or three homework sets.
 Quizzes will be completed online through MathXL.
 Students will be able to submit each quiz up to 10 times, with the best score counted toward the course grade.
 Quizzes must be completed before the due date and time.
 Students must click the "Submit Quiz" button in order for it to be recorded properly.
-Each quiz is worth 10 points, and there is a total of 12 quizzes.
-At the end of the semester, the two lowest quiz scores will be dropped; the remaining 10 scores make up 16% of the course grade.
+There are 11 quizzes in total, each worth 10 points.
+At the end of the course, the two lowest quiz scores will be dropped; the remaining 9 scores make up 15% of the course grade.

-TESTS: There are 3 unit tests plus a comprehensive final exam, all completed through MathXL.
-There will be a practice assignment for each test/exam, available at least one week prior through MathXL.
-The practice assignments cover the same topics that are covered on the actual tests/exams and are intended to aid the student in studying for the tests/exams; however, they are not timed and are not intended to mimic the tests/exams.
-Each test/exam is worth 100 points, and the lowest of the four grades is dropped.
-The remaining three grades make up 68% of the course grade.
+TESTS: There are 4 unit tests, all completed through MathXL.
+There will be a practice assignment for each unit, available at least one week prior to the test through MathXL.
+The practice assignments cover the same topics as the tests and are intended to aid in studying for the tests; however, they are not timed and are not intended to mimic the tests.
+Each test is worth 100 points, and the lowest test grade is dropped at the end of the course.
+The remaining three grades make up 40% of the course grade.
+Note that all tests must be taken; if a test is skipped, it will receive a grade of 0 and be ineligible for dropping.